Panasonic LX10 versus Panasonic ZS100

 Both the LX10 and the ZS100 have zoom lenses build in.
 The LX10 has a 24-72mm f/1.4-2.8 optic and the ZS100 offers a 25-250mm f/2.8-5.9 (focal lengths in full frame equivalent terms).
 Hence, the LX10 provides a wider angle of view at the short end than the ZS100, but less tele-photo reach at the long end.
 The LX10 offers the faster maximum aperture.

 So how do things add up?
-Is the Panasonic LX10 better than the Panasonic ZS100 or vice versa?
+Which of the two cameras – the Panasonic LX10 or the Panasonic ZS100 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-LX10: